JetBrains/teamcity-documentation/topics/install-and-start-teamcity-agents.md

 <chunk id="agents-terminal">

-When agents are installed and authorized, you can invoke a terminal for an agent's machine directly from the TeamCity UI.
+After an agent was installed and connected, you can invoke a terminal for this agent's machine directly from the TeamCity UI.
 This functionality lets you remotely view agent logs, check installed software, and debug specific agent issues.

 <img src="dk-agentTerminal-cat.png" width="706" alt="Agent Terminal Window"/>

 To invoke a terminal, click **Agents** in the TeamCity header, choose the required agent, and click **Open interactive terminal**.

 <img src="dk-openterminalLink.png" width="706" alt="Open Terminal Link"/>

+For cloud agents that are automatically terminated after idling for a certain period of time, click the ["Disable for maintenance..."](build-agents-configuration-and-maintenance.md#Enabling%2FDisabling+Agents+via+UI) button to keep the agent's machine running.

 > The "Open interactive terminal" link opens in the `<server-URL>/plugins/teamcity-agent-terminal/agentTerminal.html?agentId:<ID>` URL in a new browser tab.
 If your server is [behind a proxy](multinode-setup.md#Proxy+Configuration), ensure your proxy configuration allows websocket connections to this page.
 >